maryfru/HR-Software/README.md

 - [ ] generate punch in/out input (nice to have: current time display)
 - [ ] user vacation timeline planner template (nice to have: showing how many days still left and already taken)
 - [ ] nice to have: possibility for user to customize page color layout
+- [ ] in discussion to update login to manager-login and also create manager-interface